-Starbucks temporarily bans reusable coffee mugs over fears of coronavirus contamination | CBC News
+Starbucks and Second Cup temporarily ban reusable coffee mugs over fears of coronavirus contamination | CBC News

-Fears of coronavirus contamination prompt Starbucks to temporarily ban reusable mugs
+Fears of coronavirus contamination prompt coffee chains to temporarily ban reusable mugs

-Coffee chain will step up store cleaning and cancel big meetings and business travel
+Starbucks says it will step up store cleaning and cancel big meetings and business travel

-The world's biggest seller of coffee is temporarily forbidding customers from bringing their own reusable mugs because of fears that they could help spread the coronavirus.
+Starbucks and The Second Cup are temporarily forbidding customers from bringing their own reusable mugs because of fears that they could help spread the coronavirus.

 Starbucks said in a release on Wednesday that it is instituting a number of new policies to handle the virus that has so far infected almost 100,000 people around the world and killed more than 2,000.

 Among the new policies is a temporary halt to the reusable mugs that the chain has been encouraging customers to use to try to mitigate the environmental damage of disposable ones.
+The policy includes a temporary end to the practice of giving a customer a reusable mug to use if they choose to stay in store.

 "We are pausing the use of personal cups and 'for here' ware in our stores," an open letter from the Seattle-based chain's executive vice-president Rossann Williams said.

+Starbucks has more than 1,400 locations across Canada, and the policy will be in place at them.

-Starbucks has a policy of offering a 10-cent discount to any customers who bring in their own mug.
+The chain has a policy of offering a 10-cent discount to any customers who bring in their own mug.
 The chain says it will still honour that discount, but the customer will just be given a disposable mug instead.
 The chain did not offer any details as to how long the policy would be in place.

 The chain also says it will be stepping up its cleaning and sanitizing in all its stores and has cancelled all large-scale meetings between employees until the end of March.
-It has also cancelled all business-related travel.
+It has also cancelled all business-related travel for the foreseeable future.

+Second Cup has also temporarily halted personal cup use as of Thursday, the company said.

+The coffee chain will also honour its 20-cent discount for customers who bring a reusable mug.
+And unlike Starbucks, Second Cup will still allow customers to use ceramic mugs for in-store use, the company said in a statement.

 Comments